You Earned a Ticket!

 Education systems are improving all over the world.
 When it comes to educational opportunities, the world is converging.

 America’s universities are a source of economic strength, and they attract talent from all over the world.
 But they are far smaller than the universities in China and India.
 China's universities already educate far more students than America's do and consequently, China produces more college graduates.
-As the college-going population continues to expand in China and India, pressures are mounting for those countries to develop research universities of global caliber.
+As the college-going population continues to expand in China and India, pressures are mounting for those countries to develop research universities a global caliber.
 In the long run, America’s leadership in excellent quality higher education is certain to face increasing competition.

 China and India both educate far more students than America does at every level - including college.